grscheller/grok-typescript/README.md

 ## Grokking TypeScript

 Repo to capture my attempts to learn TypeScript and its associated ecosystems.
-See my [TypeScript Log](notes/TypeScriptLog.md) for a chronological account of my journey.
+For a chronological account of my journey learning typescript, see my TypeScript log [here](notes/TypeScriptLog.md).

 ### Notes